hashicorp/terraform-provider-azurerm/website/docs/r/automation_schedule.html.markdown

 * `interval` -  (Optional) The interval of the schedule.
 Must be set if the schedule is recurring.
 NOT YET SUPPORTED due to lack of SDK support.

 * `frequency` - (Required) The frequency of the schedule. - can be either `OneTime`, `Day`, `Hour`, `Week`, or `Month`.

+* `timezone` - (Optional) The timezone of the start time.
+For possible values see: https://msdn.microsoft.com/en-us/library/ms912391(v=winembedded.11).aspx

 * `first_run` - (Optional) If an exact start time is not suitable, it can be used to make constraints for the first run.
 The start time will be calculated depending on these constraints. `start_time` will override this settings if defined.